 Orthopedic surgery to repair certain injuries, like ACL repair or hip dysplasia

 Our team handles most surgical procedures for your pets.
-We take measures to protect an animal from severe health concerns by addressing problems early and keeping owners educated about the possible problems that may arise as
+We take measures to protect an animal from severe health concerns by addressing problems early and keeping owners educated about the possible problems that may arise as an animal ages.

 During a surgical treatment, our team monitors an animal's vitals using the most up-to-date technology and tools.
 We eliminate pain with appropriate medications before, during and after the procedure.
 Our team watches your pets during the procedure to limit the risk of negative reactions to any medications or treatments.
 We also monitor the animal after he or she comes out of surgery and recovers from anesthesia.
 Dr. Jay offers surgical treatments during weekdays and on Saturdays, so you can plan the procedure during a convenient time.